Harriet Millar, 2 paintings

 Now here’s harmonic curation at work: I mistake five wall-mounted sculptures for the work of one artist.
 The artists are four.
 The piece I first adopt is White Feather by Neil Dawson (2020).
 I take a seat.
 What can a white feather do to me?

-Scaled up to the height of me and suspended above me, White Feather has presence.
-Triple shadows from down-lights emphasize the object’s detachment – a feather, so easily two-dimensional, flat in nature for the sake of aerodynamism, here with those telltale curlicues in the shorter feathers at the shaft.
+Scaled up to human height and suspended from above, White Feather has presence.
+Triple shadows from down-lights emphasize the object’s detachment: a feather, so easily two-dimensional, flat in nature for the sake of aerodynamism, here with those telltale curlicues in the shorter feathers at the shaft.
 The opaque feather’s shaft fades to transparency, so ultra-real.
 White paint shimmers, aerosol finer than sand particles.
 The teeth of the feather have a leather quality, each fringe fed into the shaft.

 Here is no fresh feather.
 It has weathered poorly, been waterlogged or dragged – the teeth have separated into clusters and they curl upward.
 However, the scalloped edge of the feather runs unspoilt, a 4mm edge has not been put through the paper shredder.
 The shaft’s transparent tip continually draws my eye back.
 It is the dose of realism that undoes the artifice of the starchy white paint, the paint the strong overhead lighting is too quick to highlight.
 Stared at long enough, the nylon sound of blowing through a rigid feather haunts me.
 I stand too close.
 Again and again to that transparent tip, the familiar blunt point, the artwork’s erogenous zone.

 White Feather is, at first, perplexingly simple.
 Nothing more than a stage prop for the imagination.
 A prop only able to be activated by company, by juxtaposition – and then infinitely able, admittedly.
-This feather is from a seagull?
-I couldn’t tell you which bird keeps white feathers into adulthood.
 But while exact replication may be a strength of Dawson’s, it is not White Feather’s point.
 Where making a replica isn’t a labour intensive party-trick, it provokes reverence.
 It is Dawson’s mastery of fabrication which gives airtime to the white feather.
-When audiences marvel at craftsmanship, at one material embodying another, larger-than-life replicas have say in our psyches.
+When audiences marvel at craftsmanship, i.e. at one material embodying another, that’s when larger-than-life replicas have say in our psyches.

 And yet, contextualised with the sculpture alongside it, this great flag shrinks: beside a necklace of fist-sized granite beads threaded on wire cable and bolted to the wall (Chris Charteris, Friendship), the feather shrinks to an intricate brooch.
 Each of the six sculptures provides an unreliable point of reference for the rest.
 The imagination is given license to resize.
 Wherein the filigree of a once human-scale necklace (Emily Siddell, Teeth Garland) becomes ridiculously intricate, microscopic, spellbinding me in the small hooks of repetition.

 I move to Martin Selman’s exquisite Pistol and Kotiate.
 The items have both been stamp-cut from their textural opposite: Carrara marble hewn like the swathed garments of saints.
 The rumpled textile contrasts with the hard edges of each cut-out.
 Form sprawls and relaxes me but Shape cuts that short.
-Marble is usually so inviting to touch, cool and smooth, but the cut-outs’ hard edges have no tactile appeal.
+Marble usually invites touch, being cool and smooth, but the cut-outs’ hard edges have no tactile appeal.
 Instead, they frame.
 They act as keyholes; we glimpse rumpled cloth, softness.
 To glimpse is frustrating, we are not privy.
 More nothing than something, but still, something.

 War and cemeteries, an easy link.
 Battle and monuments.
 Weapons cut from the cloth of old grievances.
 What else can you cut from the cloth of tombstones?
 As if in answer, White Feather hovers overhead – agile, shapely in contrast, weightless, representing freedom.